Are you curious to know what kind of skills are needed to be a good developer? Or if you personally are the “right fit” to be one?

 I also want to mention a couple of things before we start.

 First, is that this is my personal opinion and is based upon my personal experiences working as a professional developer in a consultancy role for a large e-commerce company.
-I’m sure that other working developers would love to disagree, or even have completely different views.
+If you are interested to know what that is like, I also wrote a post about my 1 year reflections working as a frontend developer.
+I’m sure that other working developers have had different experiences and would love to disagree with me on this list, or even have completely different views.
 But of course… I’m more right ;)

 Second, is that this article is geared towards a normal web, front end, back end, full stack developer/engineering role.
 So not towards top tech companies or startups only looking for rockstar developers.